furryinstitute/Gex-Discord-Bot/README.md

 **2.** Download the [Maven project manager](https://maven.apache.org/download.cgi) (I used Maven 3.8.8) and set its relevant environment variables like `PLACEHOLDER`.
 > Note: Only Maven 3.8.8 was used, other or newer versions may work but this is untested.

+**2a.** Also follow Step 3 from the above Release guide and install an AI model from GPT4All's model explorer found on their [site](https://gpt4all.io/index.html).
+Store this in a location and save that location's path for later.
+> Note: As of v0.2.3, there is a constant string in `GexBot.java` where you will type this location before compiling.

 **3.** Once you're set up, we can move on to the project's file structure.
   * The meat of the project files are in the `.\maven\gexbot\` folder.
 From here, we have `src` which includes the .JAVA files for editing, and `target` where the .CLASS, .JAR, and other compiled files are stored.
   * .JAVA files are in `\src\main\java\`, and its manifest file in `\src\main\resources\`.